 With the aggressive spread of herbicide-resistant weeds across the United States, weed scientists recommend an integrated approach to weed management.
-A weed control strategy for winter and spring wheat, plus other cereal crops such as barley, begins with a proactive plan that uses multiple best management practices (BMPs) to effectively control tough-to-manage and resistant weeds.
+A weed control strategy for winter and spring wheat begins with a proactive plan that uses multiple best management practices (BMPs) to effectively control tough-to-manage and resistant weeds.

 Growers should start and finish with a clean field.
 Upon germination, weeds compete with your crop and rob sunlight, soil, water and nutrients that are critical for good stand establishment.
-In Nebraska alone, it’s estimated that broadleaf weeds account for a 10 percent yield reduction in winter wheat annually.
+According to the University of Nebraska-Lincoln Extension, it’s estimated that broadleaf weeds account for a 10 percent yield reduction in winter wheat annually.
 When wheat is priced at $6 per bushel, that’s a $35 million loss per year for Nebraska wheat growers.

 When choosing herbicides to control problem weeds in fields, take resistance management into consideration.
 For over two decades, common weeds in wheat have been resistant to ALS herbicides frequently used in wheat.
 Weed resistance to other chemistries such as glyphosate, PPO, ACCase and HPPD continues to spread, along with other problem weeds such as pigweeds, winter annual mustards, kochia and marestail in wheat and other crops.